ervinpepic/GlobeAbc/wp-content/plugins/hd-quiz/readme.txt

 - Marking options
 	- Show the correct and incorrect questions
 	- If user got the question wrong, show what the correct answer was
-	- immediately mark the question on selection
+	- Immediately mark the question on selection
-- custom pass percent
+- Custom pass percent
-- custom result text (based on if the user passed or failed the quiz)
+- Custom result text (based on if the user passed or failed the quiz)
-- automatically hide the questions on quiz completion
+- Automatically hide the questions on quiz completion
-- allow "authors" to create quizzes
+- Allow "authors" to create quizzes
 - **free addon to save results of quizzes**
-- and i'm sure a ton of other things that I can't even remember
+- and I'm sure a ton of other things that I can't even remember

 Have any questions or want additional information? [view the Harmonic Design HD Quiz plugin page here](https://hdplugins.com/forum/hd-quiz-support/?utm_source=WPOrgPluginPage "view the HD Quiz plugin page here").